corsis/XParsec/README.md

 XParsec
 =======

-A stream-type-independent parsec implementation in F# 3.0.
+A stream-type-independent parsec implementation in F# 3.0 - inspired by FParsec, freed from CharStreams and simplified.

 ---